siemhermans/cfg/README.md

 ```

 ### Clone dotfiles into correct directories
-This method is courtesy of `/u/StreakyCobra` and is explained in more detail in the [Atlassian Developer blog]( https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/).
+My preferred method of keeping dotfiles is courtesy of `/u/StreakyCobra` and is explained in more detail in the [Atlassian Developer blog]( https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/).
+It involves storing a Git bare repository in a "side" folder and setting up a specific `git` alias that directs commands to that repository.

 ```bash
 # Set up cfg alias and clone the repo